TejasMate/CyberCafeManagementSystem/README.md

 # CyberCafeManagementSystem
-It is C++ Code for Cyber Cafe Management System
+Coding in C++ for Cyber Cafe Management System